Azure Synapse Analytics workload importance

-This article explains how workload importance can influence the order of execution for SQL Data Warehouse requests.
+This article explains how workload importance can influence the order of execution for Synapse SQL pool requests in Azure Synapse.

 There are five levels of importance: low, below_normal, normal, above_normal, and high.
 Requests that don't set importance are assigned the default level of normal.
 Requests that have the same importance level have the same scheduling behavior that exists today.